sampsyo/bril/docs/tools/bench.md

 * `conjugate-gradient`: Uses conjugate gradients to solve `Ax=b` for any arbitrary positive semidefinite `A`.
 * `connected-components`: Compute and print each [connected component][component] in the [adjacency matrix][adj] of an undirected graph.
 * `1dconv`: Creates a kernel and array, performs a one-dimensional convolution operation, and prints out the values in the resulting array.
+* '2dconv': Creates a 2d image and kernel and performs a 2d convolution on the image, and prints out the values of the image, kernel, and resulting output.
 * `cordic`: Print an approximation of sine(radians) using 8 iterations of the [CORDIC algorithm](https://en.wikipedia.org/wiki/CORDIC).
 * `csrmv`: Multiply a sparse matrix in the [Compressed Sparse Row (CSR)][csr] format with a dense vector.
 The matrix and input vector are generated using a [Linear Feedback Shift Register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) random number generator.
 * `digial-root`: Computes the digital root of the input number.